 Despite these challenges, the number of Indian students at Oxford continues to grow.
 In 2023, about 550 Indian students studied at Oxford, making India the fourth-largest contributor to the international student body after China, the USA, and Germany.

-How to Get Admission in Oxford University from India?
+How to Get into Oxford University from India?

 To get into Oxford from India, you will first need to apply to the program of your choice at Oxford University and self-report the standardised tests on UCAS (Universities and Colleges Admissions Service).